• Rash icon insinuating that Lavengel treats, soothes, and heals rashes and dermatitis

 What is a Rash?
 And Dermatitis?

 A rash is a temporary lesion of patchy, scaly skin that is often swollen, bumpy, red, and itchy.
-Rashes can arise on any part of a dog's body, and they are commonly found on the belly, underarms, neck, and base of the tail.
+Rashes can arise on any part of a dog's body, and they are commonly found on the belly, underarms, neck, between skin folds, and at the base of the tail.

 Dermatitis generally refers to inflammation of the skin.
 It may also be referred to as 'eczema' or 'atopy'.
 A rash is technically a result of dermatitis, though the terms are often used interchangeably.
 There are many different types of dermatitis, several of which we will explain after the next section.